vatruica/TT_OpenWRT_Video_Fun/README.md

 In this technology template you will find out how to do different video related stuff with and OpenWRT running router.

 Examples:
+- usb-webcam video streaming
-- video streaming
+- ip-cam video streaming

 Requirements
 ------------------
 - openwrt running router
+- usb-webcam
 - ethernet cables
 - PC running linux
-- some linux knowledge
+- some linux command-line knowledge

 VideoStreaming - HowTo:
 ------------------